 All patients between the ages 12-17 will need to have written consent from their legal guardian to receive their vaccination.
 When scheduling for those under 18, please make sure you schedule an appointment at one of our Pfizer clinics only.
 For consent forms (parental and third-party) and further information on vaccinating this population, please see our FAQ below.

 Do we have your contact information?

-Contacting you through email will be the fastest way to reach you to provide details on when and how to schedule your appointment.
+Contacting you through email is the fastest way to reach you to provide details on how to schedule your appointment.
 To help us, please visit gnpweb.com/info and complete our online form to provide your email address.
-Until then, please do not call your physician’s office to inquire about scheduling a vaccine appointment since they will not have any additional information.
+Please do not call your physician’s office to inquire about scheduling a vaccine appointment since they will not have any additional information.

 Please see the most common questions and answers related to COVID-19 vaccines.

 - Do I have a choice as to which of the vaccines I can have?